Intellectual disability factsheet

 Treatment

-Children with intellectual disability will learn and develop new skills at their own pace.
+Children with ID will learn and develop new skills at their own pace.
 They will often need more time and practice than other children of the same age.

 Management